-Cash generated from operations for the year ended 31 December 2020 was approximately RMB405,331,000, while loss before taxation for the same period was approximately RMB97,999,000.
-The difference was mainly due to impairment of interest in associates, depreciation of property, plant and equipment and right-of use assets and the finance interest on lease liabilities.
+Cash generated from operations for the year ended 31 December 2021 was approximately RMB417,717,000, while profit before taxation for the same period was approximately RMB52,440,000.
+The difference was mainly due to fair value movements on the financial assets and financial liabilities at FVTPL, depreciation of property, plant and equipment and right-of use assets and the finance interest on lease liabilities.